-20. Arlandria Action Plan (PZ, Housing, TES)
+52. Arlandria Action Plan (PZ, Housing, TES)

 Plan implementation continues.
 Planned highlights include the annual Quality of Life Walk to identify issues of health and safety that need to be addressed in the community and periodic newsletters to inform the community of important news.
-A review of how Arlandria's commercial corridor can be operationally enhanced and the overall community supported is underway.
+A review of how Arlandria's commercial corridor can be operationally enhanced and the overall community supported is underway and is anticipated to be continued through the Mount Vernon Avenue Corridor Plan.

-21. Braddock Plan Implementation (PZ, RPCA, TES, Housing, DPI)
+53. Braddock Plan Implementation (PZ, RPCA, TES, Housing, DPI)